Cheapest electricity tariff in the UK with a smart meter

 |---|---|---|---|

-| Single-rate (fixed or variable) | Most households; predictable usage; people who can’t shift demand | Higher all-day unit rate than off-peak deals; standing charge can be high | Standing charge, exit fees, what happens at end of fix |
+| Single-rate (fixed or variable) | Most households; predictable usage; people who cannot shift demand | Variable deals track the cap (around 26.11p/kWh from July 2026); standing charge can be high | Standing charge, exit fees, whether a fix beats the cap, what happens at end of fix |

-| Time-of-use | EV charging; storage heating; households that run appliances overnight | Peak rates can be much higher; time windows may change; can penalise evening-heavy use | Exact time bands, peak price, weekends/seasonality, smart meter requirement |
+| Time-of-use | EV charging; storage heating; households that run appliances overnight | Peak rates can be much higher than the capped rate; time windows may change; can penalise evening-heavy use | Exact time bands, peak price, weekends/seasonality, smart meter requirement |

 | Tracker / market-linked | Comfortable with price changes; people who watch rates | Can rise quickly; budgeting is harder | How often price updates, any caps, notice period, exit terms |